-My professional goal is to ensure that all healthcare professionals are educated to help them to talk about the sexual impact of cancer upon sexual function, intimacy, pleasure and relationships and offer simple practical advice, not leave people struggling to enjoy sex once treament has ended.
-Talking about sex should be a compulsory part of all cancer treament.
+My professional goal is to ensure that all healthcare professionals are educated to help them to discuss the sexual impact of cancer upon sexual function, intimacy, pleasure and relationships and offer simple practical advice, not leave people struggling to enjoy sex once treatment has ended.
+Talking about sex should be a compulsory part of all cancer treatment.

 Prostate UK have created leaflets for people who are LGBTQ+and have a dedicated group on their online forum for Gay, bisexual, MSM (men who have sex with men).

-One of the positive benefits of twitter is that I have been able to connect with some amazing, inspirational people across the world, includng those who cancer.
-Gogs Gagnon asked if I would read his book about his experience of Prostate cancer, the honest and intimate impact it has had upon his physical and mental wellbeing and relationship with his lovely wife, explaining his treament in layman terms that people can understand and how one size doesn’t fit all, choosing the right treament for you is so important.
-I always enjoy books written by patient experts and this was no exception.
-As a former nurse I strongly believe the patient expert is the way forward in educating and informing other patients and healthcare professionals.
+One of the positive benefits of Twitter is that I have been able to connect with some remarkable, inspirational people across the world, including those who have had cancer.
+Gogs Gagnon asked if I would read his book about his experience of Prostate cancer, the honest and intimate impact it has had upon his physical and mental wellbeing and relationship with his lovely wife, explaining his treatment in layman terms that people can understand and how one size doesn’t fit all, choosing the right treatment for you is so important.
+I always enjoy books written by patient experts, and this was no exception.
+As a former nurse, I strongly believe the patient expert is the way forward in educating and informing other patients and healthcare professionals.

 “Prostate Cancer Strikes: Navigating the Storm by Gogs Gagnon”, Granville Island Publishing Ltd